MiDataInt/mdi-desktop-app/docs/options/mdi-directories.md

 ## {{page.title}}

-You must provide file path(s) that tell the launcher where to place and find your MDI installation.
+You must provide file path(s) that tell the desktop app where to place and find your MDI installation.
 In [local mode]({{ /server-modes#local-computer-mode | relative_url }}) these directories should be on your desktop or laptop computer.
 In a